Mattlister/envirosea/README.md

 Users can send a message via the contact form on the contact page via email.

-## Future features to develop:
+## Future Plans:

 * An interchangeable video background for each page.
 * More bookings available so users can do more.
 * A volunteers program that will help users to become involved in local activities such as beach clean up's.
 * Discussions with other recycling product manufacturers to build the portfolio or products.
-* THe bookings to work and actually allow people to book a holiday to go on a dive to visit areas of the ocean.
+* The Pay On Aarival bookings to work and actually allow people to book a holiday to go on a dive to visit areas of the ocean.
 See fish in their natural habitat and appreciate what we're striving to save.
-I have the edit features and delete as it was going to be working but I didn't have time to finish it unfortunately.
+I have the edit and delete code added as it was going to be working but I didn't have time to finish it unfortunately.
+This is a part of the future development though.

-* Fought to the last minute as it's 11:55 PM on final day but had to send.
+* I fought to the last minute as it's 11:55 PM on final day but had to send.

 ### Technologies Used